fmrtl73/pxdocs/content/install-with-other/dcos/application-installs/elastic-search-and-kibana.md

   proxylite-0-server  10.0.2.96   root    R    proxylite-0-server__f7d4d08a-507f-4b7d-856a-6c3e264b03dc
 ```

-In the above example, the DCOS Mesos cluster is running with 1 master, 1 public slave and 5 private slave agents.
-Elasticsearch components will be distributed evenly on every slave agents.
+In the above example, the DCOS Mesos cluster is running with 1 main, 1 public and 5 private agents.
+Elasticsearch components will be distributed evenly on every private agent.
 See below diagram of the example setup.

 ![Elasticsearch example setup](/img/elasticsearch-px-universe-006.PNG)